CptAsgard/HueBot/README.md

 - Schedule commands for throughout the day to set states like solid color mode, disco mode, or turn light off/on using JSON.
-- Instantly resend commands on lights reconnecting or changing value from outside, automatically reconnect to bridge, and other UX improvements.
+- Automatically resend commands on lights reconnect or changing value from outside, automatically reconnect to bridge, and other UX improvements.
 - Send one-off state overrides using HueBot directly or use the API to set overrides when HueBot is running continuously.